-Figure: Implementation of Java reading from an external file to set variables
+Figure 9 - Implementation of Java reading from an external file to set variables

 The try-catch logic is used to catch scenarios where the config properties filed cannot be found.
 Without this, the program can’t run.
 To avoid any unnecessary behaviour if this occurs, the “System.Exit” method is used to terminate the program immediately.

 Development -Java